Tell us who you are?

 Chloe Sevigny in a tank top with a 90’s style curtain haircut.
 Fingers crossed.

 Cinematic perfume hand-crafted for the modern heart.

 Where does the name of your brand come from?

-If someone wanted to try your candles, which one would you recommend they try first and why?
+If someone wanted to try your fragrances, which one would you recommend they try first and why?

 What challenges do you want to overcome for your brand?